CpanelInc/ea-nginx/README.md

 * the main domain for the server block with the main domain and its parked domains
 * the subdomain for the server blocks for non-addon subdomains
-* the subdomain for the server blocks for addon domains and theri subdomains
+* the subdomain for the server blocks for addon domains and their subdomains

 Reusable `.conf` files should go in `/etc/nginx/conf.d/server-includes-optional/`.
-Dependiong on what they are for you could make those symlinks/hardlinks in `…/users/<USER>/*.conf` or `…users/<USER>/<FQDN>/` or `include` them as part files that you put there.
+Depending on what they are for, you could make those symlinks/hardlinks in `…/users/<USER>/*.conf` or `…users/<USER>/<FQDN>/` or `include` them as part files that you put there.

 # Global Configuration

 Should go in `/etc/nginx/conf.d/*.conf` just be sure not to over write a file the RPM controls or it will get blown away.

 If your intent is to adjust every server block you can add a `.conf` file to `/etc/nginx/conf.d/server-includes/` just be sure not to over write a file the RPM controls or it will get blown away.

+To have a global configuration file regenerated have your package drop a script into `/etc/nginx/ea-nginx/config-scripts/global/`.
+These will be executed by `/usr/local/cpanel/scripts/ea-nginx config` with `--all` or `--global`.

 # dev notes